AdamAmusa/crytpo_workflow/README.md

 ![Router Implementation](image-16.png)

 ### 4. Connection to Backend Service
-The app uses Firebase for authentication and storing user information such as saved coins.
+The app uses firebase to handle authentication an store user information such as the user's saved coins.

 **Configuration:**
 <br>
 ![Firebase Config](image-18.png)

+- In `main.ts` it initialises the connection to the firebase account and project and sets up the firebase services that will be implemented in the angular app.

 **Firebase Storage:**
 <br>
 ![Storage Implementation](image-19.png)

+ - The service code stub above uses firestore services to fetch a document from the database and retrieve its data using an observable to receive up-to date data.

 ![Storage Function](image-20.png)

+  - The code snippet of the function highlights the implementation of firebase's storage services to store coinId's under the user's unique id in the firestore document.

 ### 5. Use of Capacitor Native Plugin
 The app implements Ionic's Browser Capacitor for native browser functionality.